AffluentApex/super-duper-doodle/README.md

 ## 🌟 Remember

-"Make the command line fun again!" - SimpleShell Team 🚀
+"Make the command line fun again!"

 ---
 Made with ❤️ by command line enthusiasts, for everyone! 🌈